muses-code-js/express-workshop-2/_steps/step09.md

 All of our posts are saved in the file `data/posts.json`.

+You can easily append a new data to a file using [fs.append()](https://nodejs.org/api/fs.html#fs_fs_appendfile_file_data_options_callback) function as long as the data is a string or a buffer.
-Unfortunately we can't just "add" to the file as a single step.
-What we will need to do is:
+Unfortunately we can't just "add" to the file as a single step as our data is in the format of a JavaScript object.
+So, what we will need to do is:

 1. Read all the data from `data/posts.json`
 2. Update that data